 Details on race packet pickup at Fleet Feet in Carrboro will be made available closer to the race date.

-Race entries are not transferable, i.e., you cannot give your bib number to someone else.
-By doing so, the results (awards, age group, and overall) will be inaccurate.
+Race entries are not refundable and are not transferable, i.e., you cannot give your bib number to someone else.
+By doing so, the results (awards, age group, and overall) will be incorrect.

 We encourage everyone to join us at our events.
 If you want to walk the course, that's great.
 However, if the trailing police car passes you, you must follow normal pedestrian rules -- move to the sidewalk or side of the road.
 Our timing service tries to capture the time for everyone who crosses the finish line, so even if the police close the course, you should receive a finish time.

-Baby strollers/joggers are permitted, but for the safety of all participants, please start at the back behind the runners and walkers.
+Baby strollers/joggers are permitted, but for the safety of all participants please start at the back behind the runners and walkers.
 The start can be crowded -- last year we had over 800 participants.

 Our races support 6 non-profit partners who help make a difference in our communities by providing access to healthy food, mental and health services, rehabilitation, and more!

-In 2019 we donated $56,000 to our community partners, and since the Tour's inception we have donated over $564,500.
-Last year, with our virtual events, we were able to donate $16,500 to our partners.
+Since the Tour's inception we have donated nearly $600,000.
+Last year, with our in-person and virtual events, we were able to donate $27,000 to our partners.
 Thanks for your support!